 Of course, sitting around a table with your friends (if you’re playing one of our 10 best co-op board games, for instance) is rarely the best way to get the willies, but a horror game doesn’t have to be scary to be good.
-If a horror game nails its theme and gets you invested in its gameplay, then there’s no better way to spend Halloween than preventing the awakening of an ancient god or battling undead hordes.
+If a horror game nails its theme and gets you invested in its gameplay, then there’s no better way to spend your darker evenings than preventing the awakening of an ancient god or battling undead hordes.
 At home.
 With the doors locked.

-Best horror board games to play on Halloween
+Best horror board games

 1. Eldritch Horror